fatrixienicolieopetina/fatrixienicolieopetina/README.md

 - 👯 I’m looking to collaborate on **JS projects**
 - 👀 I’m a Java developer.
 - 🌱 I’m currently learning JS and passing time through TOP (The Odin Project)
+- ✍️ I write dev posts about what I learned in <a href="https://dev.to/pat_the99">dev.to</a>.
+Those posts need some serious grammar checks 😆
+- 🖊️ Check this [stackbit site](https://energetic-mint-a3822.netlify.app/) that fetches my posts from the dev.to platform.
 - 👧 Personal Website using Neumorphism Jekyll Theme (#BLACKPINK-ed version 😆) [here](https://fatrixienicolieopetina.github.io/pat_the99/)
 - 🏫 School github profile can be found <a href="https://github.com/patricianicoleopetina">here</a>
 - ⚡ Fun fact **I can move both of my ears XD, if you can imagine that**
-- ✍️ I write dev posts about what I learned in <a href="https://dev.to/pat_the99">dev.to</a>.
-Those posts need some serious grammar checks 😆
 - 💰 I'm also very interested in financial literacy
 - 📺 I'm a big kdrama fan
 - 📚 2021 book reads can be found <a href="https://fatrixienicolieopetina.github.io/book-library/">here</a>